jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Giants tend to use mighty clubs (and sometimes even tree trunks) in battle.
 Because of the sheer size of a giant, Adventurers of SIZ 20 or less only roll 1D10 to determine Hit Location when attacking it in close combat.
-A giant’s Movement is equal to six plus its height, in metres.
+A giant's Movement is equal to six plus its height, in metres.

 The Characteristics reflect a six metre high giant.
 For every two metres of height, a giant rolls 3D6+6 for STR, 2D6+6 for CON and 3D6+6 for SIZ.